-We believe the judgments, estimates and assumptions associated with the following critical accounting policies have the greatest potential impact on our consolidated financial statements:
+We believe the judgments, estimates and assumptions associated with the following critical accounting policies have the greatest potential impact on our condensed consolidated financial statements:

-- · Revenue recognition;
+- Revenue recognition;

-- Research and development expenses; and
+- · Research and development expenses, primarily clinical trial expenses and manufacturing of drug product and clinical drug supply; and

 - · Stock-based compensation.

-For a detailed discussion of these critical accounting policies and significant judgments and estimates, refer to "Critical Accounting Policies and Significant Judgments and Estimates" within "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our Annual Report on Form 10-K for the year ended December 31, 2015 that was filed with the SEC on March 15, 2016.
-There have not been any material changes in our critical accounting policies and significant judgments and estimates as disclosed in our Annual Report Form 10-K for the year ended December 31, 2015.
+For a detailed discussion of these critical accounting policies and significant judgments and estimates, refer to "Critical Accounting Policies and Significant Judgments and Estimates" within "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our Annual Report on Form 10-K for the year ended December 31, 2016 that was filed with the SEC on March 16, 2017.
+There have not been any material changes in our critical accounting policies and significant judgments and estimates as disclosed in our Annual Report Form 10-K for the year ended December 31, 2016.